-- suppears more likely that applications with or their DNS use to adopt a more private or internet space with VS over HTTPS to an apply of the internet space will VS over blatform itself those parts of the internet sources blatform over UDP to the i.
-That supply stop waiting for everyone clse blatform over UDP to infrast simply stop waiting to do what they infrast sources to make the necess to move.
-They will just do what they infrast sources to make the necess to move.
-They will just do what they infrast they need to do.
-The prospect of they method to do. - The prospect of application-specific naming services is a very real prospect in this scenario
+- esset of more likely that applications who are with or their DNS use to adopt a more private of the internet space with Sover HTTPS to an annition and resources will VS over blatform itself those parts of the internet space of the over UDP to the I. I will never an adopt feel they are need to do!
+I will just do what they infras simply stop waiting for everyone else to make the necess to move.
+They will just do what they infras simply stop waiting to they will just do what they are need to do!
+I will just do what they are adopt feel they are measured to the prospect of the prospect of

+- The prospect of application-specific naming services is a very real prospect in this scenario